Search within:

 “Diabetes Institute Summer Interprofessional Research Experience (DISIRE)” Summer Undergraduate Program

-The DISIRE curriculum will be interdisciplinary-focused consisting of online instruction, weekly seminars, journal club didactics, a group capstone project, and research with a mentor.
+The DISIRE curriculum will be interdisciplinary-focused consisting of online instruction, weekly seminars, journal club didactics, and research with a mentor.
 The online course will be an abridged version of “Diabetes: From Bench-to-Bedside”, an existing, comprehensive course that explores the genetics, physiology, treatment, self-management, and psychosocial care of diabetes.
 Our curriculum does not assume an in-depth background in diabetes and the DISIRE curriculum is designed to educate undergraduates without significant prior experience but interest in the field of diabetes research.

 The apprentice-based research experience, which will develop research skills and build self-efficacy in the participants, is a critical component of the DISIRE program.
 Each participant will design a research project with their selected mentor and be involved in all aspects of conducting research from hypothesis generation to dissemination of findings.
 The final research projects will be presented at a research symposium in conjunction with the other summer undergraduate programs and graduate programs at Ohio University.
 Project mentors will maintain a long-term mentoring relationship with participants and provide guidance and encouragement to the participants during the application process to graduate school.

-Eligibility Requirements
+Eligibility Guidelines

-• U.S. Citizenship or Permanent Residency
+• Must be a U.S. Citizenship or Permanent Resident.

 • Persons from groups underrepresented in science, including first-generation college students and those from the Appalachian region are strongly encouraged to apply.